pololu/libpololu-avr/README.txt

 source repository.

-To install the templates, copy the the zip files in the library's "avr_studio_5\templates folder to the "projecttemplates\Pololu Boards\" folder in your AVR Studio 5 installation.
+To install the templates, copy the the zip files in the library's

+  avr_studio_5\templates

+folder to the

+  projecttemplates\Pololu Boards

+folder in your AVR Studio 5 installation.
 The "projecttemplates" folder should exist already, but you might need to create the "Pololu Boards" folder.
-Next, close AVR Studio 5 and delete its ProjectTemplatesCache folder.
+Next, close AVR Studio 5 and rename its ProjectTemplatesCache folder to "ProjectTemplatesCache.bak".
 The next time you start AVR Studio 5, the templates should be available in the "New Project" dialog, in the "Pololu Boards" subcategory of "AVR GCC".

-To install the STK500 XML files, close AVR Studio 5 and copy the XML files in the library's "avr_studio_5\stk500_xml\" folder to the "tools\STK500\xml" folder in your AVR Studio 5 installation.
+To install the STK500 XML files, close AVR Studio 5 and copy the XML files in the library's

+  avr_studio_5\stk500_xml

+folder to the

+  tools\STK500\xml

+folder in your AVR Studio 5 installation.
 The next time you start AVR Studio 5, you should see ATmega328P, ATmega1284P, and ATmega644P in the "Device" dropdown box of the "AVR Programming" dialog box when an STK500 is selected.

 == Using the Pololu AVR Library ==